Virgin Galactic stock rockets 12% higher. Worth a look?

 The next suborbital flight is expected next year, while the new carriers and next-gen space vehicle would fly in 2025.
 Galactic uses a carrier plane to lift the space vehicle to about 50,000 feet; they then separate and the space plane’s rocket carries it higher.

 About a minute later, passengers are free to unbuckle and float around the cabin, according to Virgin’s website.

 Tourists would be charged $450,000 (£375,421.50) for the flight, and the company reports a long waiting list.

 The space race

 That’s partly because the competition is fierce.
-One principal competitor is Blue Origin, which took founder and CEO Jeff Bezos of Amazon fame into space on July 20, 2021.
+One principal competitor is Blue Origin, which took founder and CEO Jeff Bezos of Amazon into space on 20 July 2021.
 The other is SpaceX, which first took astronauts to the International Space Station in May 2020.

 SpaceX’s CEO Elon Musk, founder of Tesla, hasn’t yet flown into orbit.

-Blue Origin and SpaceX have worked with NASA and have broad goals for their space programs; Branson’s company seems mostly focused on tourism.
+Blue Origin and SpaceX have worked with NASA and have broad goals for their space programmes; Branson’s company seems mostly focused on tourism.

 The key difference for investors: SpaceX and Blue Origin remain private companies.
-So at the moment, Virgin Galactic is the only pure stock play on companies launching humans into space.
+So at the moment, Virgin Galactic is the only pure stock play among companies launching humans into space.